nejohnson/format/README.txt

            the result.
 If the space and + flags both appear, the space flag is ignored.

-#          The result is converted to an ''alternative form''.
+#          The result is converted to an alternative form.
 For o conversion,
            it increases the precision, if and only if necessary, to force the first digit of the result to be a zero (if the value and precision are both 0, a single 0 is printed).
 For x (or X or b) conversion, a
            nonzero result has "0x" (or "0X" or "0b") prefixed to it.
+For continuation and s conversions, it indicates that the pointer argument is of an alternate form.
+For e, E, f, F, g and G conversions, the result of converting a floating point number always contains a decimal point character, even if no digits follow it (normally, a decimal point character appears in the result of these conversions only if a digit follows it.)
+For g and G conversions trailing zeros and not removed from the result.
 For other conversions, the flag is ignored.

 !
-Modifies the behaviour of the # flag.
-For b, x and X conversions the
+For b, x and X conversions with the # flag the result is always
-           result is always prefixed, even when zero.
+           prefixed, even when zero.
 For x and X conversions the prefix is always "0x".
-If the # flag does not appear, or the conversion is not b, x or X, the flag is ignored.
+For e and E conversions the exponent is forced to a multiple of three with one to three digits appearing before the decimal point.
+For f and F conversions the result of the conversion is formatted to use the SI multiplier suffixes, with one to three digits appearing before the decimal point; where the exponent of the conversion is less than -24 or greater than 27 the result will not conform to this rule, although it will be correct.
+For other conversions, the flag is ignored.

 0          For b, d, i, I, o, u, U, x, and X conversions, leading zeros
            (following any indication of sign or base) are used to pad to the